 While a surprising number of people haven't heard of the concept, it's kind of a big deal -- there's an entire three-day summit dedicated to it, and 65% of brands that use it say that it positively correlates with sales.

 But what is it, exactly?
 And how has it been used effectively?
-We found eight of the coolest experiential marketing campaigns that really break down how it works, and how those lessons can be applied to marketers everywhere.
+We found 11 of the coolest experiential marketing campaigns that really break down how it works, and how you can apply those lessons to grow your business.

-And when they are event-centric, they’re less dedicated to the type of event -- like a concert, festival, conference, etc. -- and focus more on interaction a specific brand.
-(If you already have an event in the works, you might want to check out this guide to adding experiential elements to it.)
+When an engagement marketing campaign is event-centric, it's dedicated less to the type of event -- like a concert, festival, conference, etc. -- and more to interactions between the brand and the customer.
+(If you already have an event in the works, check out this guide to adding experiential elements to it.)

 These campaigns can take an integrated approach.
 The primary purpose is to experience a brand in a tangible, offline way, but you'll still want an online dialogue around it.
 When you consider that 49% of folks create mobile video at branded events -- 39% of which is shared on Twitter -- it makes sense to incorporate a digital element.
 A branded hashtag, for example, can get people talking about the experience.

-8 of the Coolest Experiential Marketing Campaigns We’ve Seen
+11 of the Coolest Experiential Marketing Examples We've Ever Seen

 For about three years now, lifestyle brand Refinery29 has hosted the 29Rooms event: What it calls "an interactive funhouse of style, culture, & technology."
 As the name suggests, it consists of 29 individually branded and curated rooms -- and attendees can experience something different in each one.
 The rooms are designed and created with brand partners, who range from personalities like artists and musicians, to consumer-facing companies like Dunkin' Donuts, Dyson, and Cadillac.